Financial Sanctions: Iran (Nuclear)

-This news release is issued to publicise the amendment of 4 entries under the Iran (Nuclear) Sanctions Regime.
+This news release is issued to publicise the amendment of 1 entry under the Iran (Nuclear) Sanctions Regime.

 The Iran (Sanctions) (Nuclear) (EU Exit) Regulations 2019 (S.I.
 2019/461) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies responsible for the proliferation or development of nuclear weapons in, or for use in, Iran.
 The Iran (Sanctions) (Nuclear) (EU Exit) Regulations 2019 have effect in the Isle of Man by the Iran Sanctions (Nuclear) (Application) Regulations 2020 [S.D.
 2020/0477].